 Farmers are the backbone of our country.
 They spend long days tending to their crops and the land so they can produce safe, abundant and affordable products.
 Many farmers across America choose to grow peanuts because they are the most sustainable nut.

 What makes them that way?
 Peanuts are nature’s “zero waste” plant, meaning from the roots to the hulls, no part of the plant goes to waste.
 Peanuts require less water and have the smallest carbon footprint of any nut, making them a viable option for farmers.
 Peanut plants have a unique ability to improve soil and benefit other crops.

 Peanuts are not only a sustainable crop, but they are also a smart addition to healthy, sustainable diets.
 Lifestyles rich in plant-based foods support health and have less environmental impact than high calorie animal-based diets, according to the 2015 report from of the Dietary Guidelines Advisory Committee.
-In addition, peanuts are heart healthy and have the heart check from the American Heart Association.
 Scientific evidence suggests but does not prove that eating 1.5 ounces per day of most nuts, including peanuts, as part of diet low in saturated fat and cholesterol may reduce the risk of heart disease.

 The U.S. peanut industry plays a vital economic role nationally and locally.
 Peanut farmers are leaders in agricultural innovation and farming efficiency, using GPS technology and smartphones to control almost all aspects of their farm.
 Peanuts are the seventh most valuable crop in the U.S., with a farm value of more than $1 billion.